Anisotropic Universes in Light of Background Cosmological Observations: Cosmological Constraints

 After implementing our models in \texttt{CLASS}, we explore their parameter space using the Metropolis-Hastings algorithm, a widely employed MCMC method, facilitated by the \texttt{MontePython} code~\cite{Brinckmann:2018cvx}.
 The resulting MCMC chains encapsulate the posterior probability distributions of the model parameters, which we analyze using \texttt{MontePython}'s built-in statistical tools.
 This approach enables efficient sampling of the multidimensional parameter spaces, which, for our analysis, are encoded in parameter vectors of the form:

 where $h$ is the reduced Hubble parameter, defined via $H_0 = 100 h \, \text{km} \, s^{-1} \, \text{Mpc}^{-1}$, and $\omega_{b} \equiv \Omega_{b, 0} h^{2}$ is the reduced baryon density parameter.

 The MCMC analysis yields 2D posterior probability contours displaying the 68.3\% ($1\sigma$) and 95.4\% ($2\sigma$) confidence levels for all parameters across the six different models under consideration.
 The constrained parameters include the ``standard cosmological parameters''—$\omega_{b}$, $\Omega_{c,0}$, $h$, and $N_\mathrm{eff}$—alongside model-specific parameters for each dark energy scenario.
 For example, the scalar field coupled to a vector field model is characterized by the parameters $\lambda_\AQ$ and $\mu_\AQ$, while the anisotropic solid dark energy model includes $n$ and $m$.
-Additionally, we include the present-day shear parameter, $\Sigma_{0}$, as a derived quantity, meaning it is indirectly constrained based on the primary model parameters.
+Additionally, we include the present-day shear parameter, $\Sigma_0$, and the dark energy density parameter, $\Omega_{\mathrm{DE}}$, as derived quantities—meaning they are indirectly constrained through the primary model parameters.
+We also include the absolute magnitude of Type Ia supernovae, $M$, since it is directly fitted in the analysis using the Pantheon+ dataset.

 The standard cosmological parameters are sampled within the following flat priors: $100\omega_b \in [2.0, 2.5]$, $\Omega_c \in [0.1, 1.0]$, $h \in [0.1, 1.0]$, and $N_\text{eff} \in [1.0, 5.0]$.
 The priors for each model-specific parameter are chosen individually.
-In the following sections, we present the results of our MCMC analysis for each model, discussing the inferred parameter constraints and their implications. \\
+In the following sections, we present the results of our MCMC analysis for each model, discussing the inferred parameter constraints and their implications.
+Further details about the MCMC results are given in Appendix~\ref{App: Full Posteriors}. \\

 $\bullet$ \textbf{Scalar field coupled to a vector field (AQ):}

 The AQ model introduces two additional parameters, $\lambda_\AQ$ and $\mu_\AQ$.
 To perform the MCMC analysis, we impose prior constraints on these parameters based on the dynamical system analysis presented in Refs.~\cite{Thorsrud:2012mu, Orjuela-Quintana:2021zoe}.
 Specifically, we restrict $\lambda_\AQ^2 < 2$ to ensure the existence of an anisotropic accelerated attractor.
 For $\mu_\AQ$, we adopt the range $0 < \mu_\AQ < 100$, as no strong constraints arise from the dynamical system itself—only that $\mu_\AQ$ remains positive.
 This choice accommodates both weak and strong coupling scenarios between the scalar and vector fields.